Whiteflies

 Controls: Sticky traps (see photo).

 Cultural controls: Monitor susceptible plants frequently and any new plants you bring home from a nursery.
-Remove any leaves with early signs of whiteflies while they’re in the early life stages (before they can fly and reproduce).
+Remove any leaves with early signs of the insects while they’re in the early life stages (before they can fly and reproduce).

 Natural predators: Spiders, big-eyed bugs, damsel bugs, ladybugs, lacewings, minute pirate bugs, parasitic wasps.
 Avoid using chemicals to control the whiteflies so they won’t adversely affect these predators!